sandialabs/PyRIID/README.md

 Requirements:

-- Python version: 3.8 to 3.10
+- Python version: 3.9 to 3.12
+  - Note: we recommended the highest Python version you can manage as anecdotally, we have noticed that everything just tends to get faster.
 - Operating systems: Windows, Mac, or Ubuntu

-A virtual environment is recommended.

 Tests and examples are run via Actions on many combinations of Python version and operating system.
 You can verify support for your platform by checking the workflow files.

 ### For Use

-To use the latest version on PyPI (note: changes are slower to appear here), run:
+To use the latest version on PyPI, run:

 ```sh
 pip install riid
 ```

-**For the latest features, run:**
+Note that changes are slower to appear on PyPI, so for the latest features, run:**

 ```sh
 pip install git+https://github.com/sandialabs/pyriid.git@main